xplshn/eimg/README.md

 ##### Why?
 I wanted to be able to view/open images in my computer with no graphics.
-But then I thought it was cool being able to see images in the framebuffer, so I thought; Adding support for Kitty and Sixel is one library away...
+But then I thought it was cool being able to also see images in the terminal, so I thought; Adding support for Kitty and Sixel is one library away...
 HMMM, and so I did it.